hwilliamsfilm/hpipe/README.md

 # hPipe

 hPipe is a collection of tools focused around a small portable USD VFX pipeline.
-Currently, hPipe has hookins for nuke, houdini, and blender with more coming soon.
-The package centers around two databases - a project database that manages active projects and shots, and an asset database that can store different asset types: Image Sequences, USD components, ProjectFiles, and Reviewables.
+Currently, hPipe has hook-ins for Nuke and Houdini with more coming soon.

+The package depends on two databases: a **project database** that manages active projects, and an **asset database** that can store different asset types: Image Sequences, USD components, ProjectFiles, and Reviewables.

 ## Authors